Persistent low income

 1. Main facts and figures

-- people in ‘other’ ethnic group households were most likely to be in persistent low income after housing costs, followed by people in black and Asian households
+- people in households in the black (25%) and Asian (24%) ethnic groups were the next most likely to be in persistent low income after housing costs

 2. Things you need to know